15 Unique Ways to Get Cultural in Delhi

 During an aarti devotees stand in front of the shrine while a temple priest recites prayers and lights a lamp in front of the deity.
 Devotees often make offerings of flowers and coconuts which are then blessed by the deity, and offered back to everyone in the temple.

-13. Drink street chai
+13. Drink Street Chai

 Chai walas like this fellow in Hauz Khas are everywhere in the mornings